 Visually, there are a couple things to point out:

-1. When Jam Mode is activated, the waveforms dim up to the point where the jam begins.
 2. Regardless of whether Jam Mode is activated, you'll notice that there is now a 'Jam In' marker on all waveforms if you'd rather click to the entry point manually.

 Now, let's talk a little about the information that the switch depends on: getting the actual jam start times.